ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0040-analytical-note-on-the-2026-policy-statement-of-the-council-of-ministers.md

 ---

+# **8.4 Foreign‑policy framing**

+Additional reporting on the policy statement highlighted that the foreign‑policy section combines broad strategic language with a small number of highly specific measures, such as the intention to strengthen border security, review visa policies, and study the possibility of cancelling the 2001 maritime MoU with Cambodia.
+Commentators noted that while the document presents a comprehensive list of objectives — including OECD accession, Bamboo diplomacy, and enhanced regional engagement — it remains unclear how Thailand will position itself within global power competition or how these goals will be operationalised.
+This external framing reinforces the structural pattern identified in this analysis: foreign policy is articulated in wide conceptual terms, with selective specificity in politically salient areas but limited strategic depth or institutional detail.

+---

 **In short:**
 The 2026 policy statement is a **constitutionally framed, administratively driven modernisation programme**.
 It uses the Constitution as a **legitimating narrative**, while the real engine of change lies in **technocratic instruments** that are only loosely tied back to constitutional structure.
 Where Thailand’s problems are most structural—power distribution, enforcement, accountability—the document is **at its vaguest**.
 Where the government’s political will is strongest—defence reform, digital government, omnibus law—it is **most concrete**, but **least explicit** about the constitutional implications.